azdavis/millet/docs/diagnostics.md

 When using overloaded functions, there must exist a single actual type being used.
 For instance, `+` is overloaded as `<num>`, which means it works with `word`, `real`, and `int`.
 However, `+` cannot add a `real` to a `word`, or an `int` to a `real`, or any such similar combination.
 It can only add two `word`s, or two `real`s, or two `int`s.

+### Reporting types

-Further, Millet will report type variables that haven't been "solved" yet with the syntax `?a`, `?b`, etc, which is, again, intentionally invalid SML syntax.
+Millet will report type variables that haven't been "solved" yet with the syntax `?a`, `?b`, etc, which is, again, intentionally invalid SML syntax.

-Finally, if Millet encounters an invalid expression, like a variable that was undefined, it will report the type `_`.
+If Millet encounters an invalid expression, like a variable that was undefined, it will report the type `_`.
 Although Millet is able to parse `_` as a type "hole" if written in code, this again is not valid SML syntax.

 ## 5007